lizmat/articles/cases-of-UPPER-12.md

 foo() = 666;
 say $a;  # 666
 ```
 This feature is for instance used if you want to assign to an array element.
-In [part 9](https://dev.to/lizmat/positional-methods-439i) of this series it was shown that the `AT-POS` method is what is being called postcircumfix `[ ]`.
+In [part 9](https://dev.to/lizmat/positional-methods-439i) of this series it was shown that the `AT-POS` method is what is being called by postcircumfix `[ ]`.
 In the core, both the postcircumfix `[ ]` operator as well as the underlying `AT-POS` method have this trait set for performance (as the `return-rw` statement has slightly more overhead).

 ## Binding to containers